British Values at SMAAA

-Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as online safety.
+All our pupils, from nursery to year 6 are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, including online safety.

 - through Religious Education and other lessons where we might develop awareness and appreciation of the world;